 Ecuador is the only country in South America that lets Indians in Visa free.
 No strings attached.
-One of the few desirable and reachable Visa free country for Indian citizens.
+One of the few desirable and reachable Visa free countries for Indians.

 I was still paranoid and suspected that people at the border may not be aware of this so I went to Ecuador embassy in Lima, Peru, just to get a confirmation.